golemfactory/golem-wiki/Products/gWASM/gWASM-applications.md

 2. **`execute` - performs computation for all subproblems independently.**
 3. **`merge` - collect all computation results and formulate final result.**

-> Please note that the `split` and `merge` phases will run locally, on the requestor's machine, while `execute` might be run remotely on the provider machines (in both `Unlimited` and `Brass` mode) or locally also on requestors' machine (in `Local` mode - for testing purposes).
+> Please note that the `split` and `merge` phases will run locally, on the requestor's machine, while `execute` might be run remotely on the provider machines (in both `Unlimited` and `Clay` mode) or locally also on requestors' machine (in `Local` mode - for testing purposes).
 The code for these callbacks must be contained within the WASM binary.

 Here is the [gwasm-dispatcher crate source code](https://github.com/golemfactory/gwasm-runner/blob/master/gwasm-dispatcher/src/lib.rs) which contains this API.